 First off, it’s important to realize the sad fact that we can’t have a conversation with your cat… or any cat.
-That means we’re making educated guesses on why cats do certain things and we really need to reply on the context (aka what else was going on) to learn more about the behavior.
+That means we’re making educated guesses on why cats do certain things and we really need to rely on the context (aka what else was going on) to learn more about the behavior.

-That’s why we’re going to layout three possible reasons why your cat may lick then bite you while giving you plenty of context cues to look for so you can figure out which one makes the most sense.
+That’s why we’re going to lay out three possible reasons why your cat may lick then bite you while giving you plenty of context cues to look for so you can figure out which one makes the most sense.